 - Complex Care

 This website features Dr. Cory Waller of the National Center in video modules on trauma, informed care, behavioral health and substance abuse issues.

 - Patient Engagement Matters

-Dr. Alan Glasseroff discusses his work in patient engagement and the relation to his model of care for high-cost, high-need patients.
+Dr. Alan Glaseroff discusses his work in patient engagement and the relation to his model of care for high-cost, high-need patients.

 - Coordinated Care

-Dr. Ann Lindsey talks about coordinated care with Hawaiian ECHO.
+Dr. Ann Lindsay talks about coordinated care with Hawaiian ECHO.